Pécs Brewery: History

 The brewery was founded in 1848 by Hirschfeld Lipót (Leopold Hirschfeld).
 Following the death of Leopold Hirschfeld, his son Sámuel took over the brewery.
 He expanded the facilities and drilled a spring to provide a supply of good quality water.
 The Szalon Sör brand was registered as a trademark by the Iparkamara (Industry Chamber) in 1907, and is still produced under that name today.
 In 1911, Sámuel founded the company that would later become known as Pécsi Sörfőzde Rt.
 It was first known as Hirschfeld S. Sörgyár Részvénytársaság (S. Hirschfeld Brewery Incorporated).

 In the following years, the company managed to stay successful and continue operations through the depression, and both world wars.

 The company was nationalized during the communist takeover following World War II, but during the 1970s and 1980s experienced growth and development that would increase the capacity of the brewery to its current size.

 In 1992, several years after communism had ended in Hungary, the company again returned to a private corporation.
 During the privatization in 1993, a large portion of the company was purchased by the Austrian Ottakringer Group.
 The new ownership and additional capital helped the modernization efforts of the brewery.
 In 1994, the company name was changed to Pécsi Sörfőzde Rt.
 (Brewery of Pécs, Inc.).

-Although the company is majority-owned by the Austrian Ottakringer, it is still run independently of its parent organization, as a truly Hungarian brewery.
+Throughout Austrian Ottakringer ownership Pécs still ran independently of its parent organization, as a truly Hungarian brewery.
+In 2017, Ottakringer sold Pécs to MAVA Befektetesi and BanKonzult Commerce, one again returning to Hungarian ownership.

 Company

 In 2000, Pécsi Sörfőzde Rt. was 78% owned by Ottakringer of Vienna, Austria, with another 6% in the hands of Brau Union AG.
-12% of the company is owned by employees, and the remaining 4% is owned by private investors, as well as the local city government.
-Despite the fact that such a large percentage of the company is in Austrian ownership, the company still maintains a distinct independence and pride in being a Hungarian brewery.
+Despite the fact that such a large percentage of the company was in Austrian ownership, the company still mainted a distinct independence and pride in being a Hungarian brewery.

+In 2017, Pécsi Sörfőzde was returned to Hungarian ownership under a sale by Ottakringer to MAVA Befektetesi and BanKonzult Commerce.